mmazi/rescu/README.md

 ResCU uses slf4j for logging.
 For best results, a supported logging implementation (eg. log4j, JUL, logback, ...) should be provided in runtime.
 See slf4j's documentation for more info.

+Important note:

+I am very open to new suggestions, change requests etc. If ResCU seems almost right for you, but not quite, do write me a note.